harrisj/reverse_markdown/README.md

 ..to Ben Woosley for his improvements to the first version.

 ..to Harlan T. Wood for his help with the newer versions.

+..to Tomek Mańko for his table parsing code